-In Science mode, you still have to unlock parts and do science to move up the tech tree, but you don’t have to worry about money or reputation, and your buildings start fully upgraded like in Sandbox mode.
+In Science mode (or Full Communism mode, as I like to call it), you still have to unlock parts and do science to move up the tech tree, but you don’t have to worry about money or reputation, and your buildings start fully upgraded like in Sandbox mode.
 In both Career and Science modes, your kerbonauts also build up XP by flying on missions.
 The farther out you go and the more you do, the more XP they get.
 As they level up, they gain more capabilities.
 Pilots gain the ability to hold steady on a wider variety of potential flight vectors, Engineers can repair more things and increase the efficiency of mining equipment etc. more and more, while Scientists increase the efficiency of the science lab part.

 Personally, I like Career mode the best.
 Sandbox mode is way too unfocused and there’s no real incentive to do anything.
 Science mode is a nice middle ground.
 If you get tired of managing contracts and worrying about the cost of your fuel etc., give that mode a try.